 Where Boundary Umpires are not provided by the SMJFL Umpiring Department, each team participating in a match must provide a boundary umpire (or two if preferred) who is at least 14 years of age or, in the opinion of the Field Umpire, of sufficient age to be competent to perform the task.

-When a club provides a Boundary Umpire, any time the ball crosses the line the Boundary Umpire will signal the field umpire with a whistle and arm straight up that the ball is out of bounds.
+When a club provides a Boundary Umpire, in any Age Group, any time the ball crosses the line the Boundary Umpire will signal the Field Umpire with a whistle and arm straight up that the ball is out of bounds.
 Boundary Umpires are not required to throw the ball in, as the Field Umpire will conduct a ball up 10m inside the field of play adjacent to where the ball crossed the boundary line.

+In Finals Series’, where in younger Age Groups, the SMJFL DOES provide a Boundary Umpire(s) despite not doing so during the Home and Away Season, any time the ball crosses the boundary line the Boundary Umpire will signal the Field Umpire with a whistle and arm straight up that the ball is out of bounds as per 20.44 and the Boundary Umpire(s) SHALL NOT throw the ball in, as the Field Umpire will conduct a ball up 10m inside the field of play adjacent to where the ball crossed the boundary line.

 Clubs may supply two Boundary Umpires (on one side) if they are both correctly attired.